NinaAnn/ForceAtlas2/README.md

 # ForceAtlas2
 Realization of ForceAtlas2 Layout using javascripts<br>

+**Remark: Just a realization of ForceAtlas2's determination of nodes' positions**

 discription of ForceAtlas2 layout: [ForceAtlas2](https://ninaann.github.io/2018/07/06/ForceAtlas2/),
 functions that **unrealised**: adapting local speed and adating global speed.
 Instead, when approach convergence, a parameter called *energy* is added to evaluate the total energy of the layout,